 My interest and experience working in the voluntary sector spans decades!
 In order to save more lives we’re looking for a ‘call to action’: one that develops and builds partnerships that genuinely benefit both organisations.
 This is one of my main responsibilities which I’m fortunate to be doing as it’s something I both believe in and enjoy.

 I’m a nurse with a background in the care of the acutely ill.
-I was the first nurse in the UK to work as a SEPSIS Nurse Practitioner with a project funded by the National Institute for Healthcare Research and worked with Ron to develop the SEPSIS Six.
-Ron and I, with a team of professionals, then undertook a piece of research that demonstrated that patients who received the SEPSIS 6 within 1 hour were half as likely to die.
+I was the first nurse in the UK to work as a sepsis Nurse Practitioner with a project funded by the National Institute for Healthcare Research and worked with Ron to develop the Sepsis Six.
+Ron and I, with a team of professionals, then undertook a piece of research that demonstrated that patients who received the Sepsis Six within 1 hour were half as likely to die.

 I am the Executive Lead Nurse for Education and work closely with the Birmingham office team.

-I first became aware of SEPSIS and its scale in June 2012 after the sudden death of my 41 year old brother Mark.
-Realising the crucial importance of raising awareness that affects so many.
-I became involved with the UKST mid-2013, initially as a non-medical trustee.
-Being a Cardiff based Welshman, the role has since developed into my becoming the executive lead for Wales proudly responsible for helping the charity deliver its important mission this side of the Severn Bridge.
+I first became aware of sepsis and its scale in June 2012 after the sudden death of my 41 year old brother Mark.
+I then realised the crucial importance of raising awareness.
+I became involved with the UK Sepsis Trust mid-2013, initially as a non-medical trustee.
+Being a Cardiff-based Welshman, my role has since developed to become the executive lead for Wales, proudly responsible for helping the charity deliver its important mission this side of the Severn Bridge.

-I joined the UKST in February 2017.
-I am based in South Wales and having had SEPSIS in 2012 I am keen to raise awareness of both the condition and the after effects of having had SEPSIS.
+I joined the UK Sepsis Trust in February 2017.
+I am based in South Wales and having had sepsis in 2012 I am keen to raise awareness of both the condition and the after effects of having had sepsis.
 In March 2017 I organised our first support group in Wales, in Cardiff which takes place quarterly.
-I hope to help facilitate more support groups around Wales to help those affected by SEPSIS and create awareness of survivor rehabilitation requirements.
+I hope to help facilitate more support groups around Wales to help those affected by sepsis and create awareness of survivor rehabilitation requirements.

-I’ve been with the UKST since April 2017 in an official capacity, but have worked with them extensively as an Ambassador since losing my one year old son William to SEPSIS in 2014.
+I’ve been with the UK Sepsis Trust since April 2017 in an official capacity, but have worked with them extensively as an Ambassador since losing my one year old son William to sepsis in 2014.
 I am passionate about patient safety and public awareness.
 My background is in the financial sector.

-I joined the trust in November 2016 having spent the previous 30 years working in Critical Care Nursing.
-My key roles are to develop support service for those who have been affected by SEPSIS, provide telephone and digital media support and to organize and deliver SEPSIS support groups.
+I joined the UK Sepsis Trust in November 2016 having spent the previous 30 years working in Critical Care Nursing.
+My key roles are to develop support services for those who have been affected by sepsis, provide telephone and digital media support and to organise and deliver sepsis support groups.

 I have been a Qualified Nurse on the Intensive Care Unit for over 13 years.
 I have been a Support Nurse for the UK Sepsis Trust since March 2017.
-I take calls from people suffering Post SEPSIS and speak to people with general concerns about SEPSIS.
+I take calls from people suffering from Post sepsis and speak to people with general concerns about sepsis.

-I worked on an Intensive Care Unit for 18 years and saw at first hand the devastating effects of SEPSIS on patients and their families.
-I joined the trust in March 2015 and work as part of the administration team primarily dealing with emails and correspondence and supporting the Executive team, the Support team and the Trustee board.
+I worked on an Intensive Care Unit for 18 years and witnessed the devastating effects of sepsis on patients and their families.
+I joined the Trust in March 2015 and work as part of the administration team primarily dealing with emails and correspondence and supporting the Executive team, the Support team and the Trustee board.

-I’ve been working for the charity since April 2017, working within fundraising and project development.
-The charity is such a worthwhile cause, and it’s great to be a part of a growing and dedicated organization.
+I’ve been working for the charity since April 2017, working within community and corporate fundraising.
+The charity is such a worthwhile cause, and it’s great to be a part of a growing and dedicated organisation.

-I have been working for the UKST since May 2017, helping to look after and organise the efforts of all the wonderful passionate volunteers and supporters we have.
+I have been working for the UK Sepsis Trust since May 2017, helping to look after and organise the efforts of all the wonderful passionate volunteers and supporters we have.
 My background is in volunteer management in the UK and overseas.

 I am a Qualified Nurse working in Recovery.
 I have been working for the UK Sepsis Trust 2015 as a Corporate Liaison.